shadowbq/snorby/README.md

 	`$ bundle install`

-	* NOTE: If you get missing gem issues in production use `bundle install --path vendor/cache`
+	* NOTE: If you get missing gem issues in production use `bundle install --deployment`

+		If you have run `bundle package`, the cached gems will be used automatically.

 	* If your system gems are updated beyond the gemfile.lock you should use as an example `bundle exec rake snorby:setup`